kshurik/rekkobook/docs/chapter2/docker.md

-# Docker and containerization of a two-level recsys microservice
+# Containerization with Docker of a two-level recsys microservice
 In this chapter, we will explore Docker and containerization technique and move to an example with a two-level recsys microservice.
 We will start by discussing what Docker is and why it is useful for building and deploying software applications.
 Then, we will go on to show how to build a